dfelinto/blender-manual/manual/addons/interface/copy_attributes.rst

 With a mesh object selected, enter Edit Mode and press :kbd:`Ctrl-C` to copy texture face attributes.
 The following menu appears:

-Some of the items may not appear, depending on the number of UV texture or vertex color layers on the mesh.
+Some of the items may not appear, depending on the number of UV textures or Color Attributes on the mesh.

-The first group of options copies attributes from the active face to all other selected faces in the same UV texture or vertex color layer.
+The first group of options copies attributes from the active face to all other selected faces in the same UV texture or Color Attribute.

 Copy Material
    Copy material index to selected faces.